sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 pointer to a `gst::Element` that takes the real object to set property on
 ## `pspec`
-pointer to take the `gobject::ParamSpec` describing the property
+pointer to take the specification describing the property

 # Returns